JoeJDLaw/company_junction/cursor_rules.md

 - Do **not** commit large data.
 Only small samples under `tests/fixtures/`.

 ## Development Workflow
-- Install from `requirements.txt` only.
+- Install from `requirements.txt` and install package in development mode: `pip install -e .`
 - All new features must include at least one test in `tests/`.
 - Update `CHANGELOG.md` for any significant changes
 - Keep dependencies minimal and well-documented